-PENNSYLVANIA LUMBERMENS MUTUAL INSURANCE COMPANY INDIANA LUMBERMENS MUTUAL INSURANCE COMPANY ONE COMMERCE SQUARE 2005 MARKET STREET, SUITE 1200 PHILADELPHIA, PA 19103-7008 COMMENTARY: THE INDIRECT COSTS OF CLAIMS ...CONTINUED FROM PAGE 1 While the worker's comp claim process is a lot different than the property, general liability or auto claims process, I think we all would agree that there are significant indirect costs that insureds bear but don't always consider when buying coverage.
+PENNSYLVANIA LUMBERMENS MUTUAL INSURANCE COMPANY INDIANA LUMBERMENS MUTUAL INSURANCE COMPANY ONE COMMERCE SQUARE 2005 MARKET STREET, SUITE 1200 PHILADELPHIA, PA 19103-7008 COMMENTARY: THE INDIRECT COSTS OF CLAIMS ...CONTINUED FROM PAGE 1 coverage.
 A quick look at any of our recent large property claims underscores this.
 One day the insured is operating a thriving business solely focused on producing quality products on a timely basis, expanding their customer base while taking care of their employees.
 The day after a claim occurs, they are dealing with a whole different set of priorities.
-Consider an auto accident where one of your drivers is seriously injured... or worse!
-Your insurance company responds, but it is this loss of focus that drives the indirect costs associated with any claim.
+Consider an auto accident where one of your client's drivers is seriously injured... or worse!
+The insurance company responds, but it is this loss of focus that drives the indirect costs associated with any claim.
 Hence, we underscore the need for our insureds to control those costs by making an effort upfront to avoid or reduce their exposure to loss.
 I am sure that any number of our competitors will take the above comments and twist them to suggest that their insurance program eliminates these indirect costs, but the fact of the matter is, this very argument demonstrates their lack of understanding of insurance and the claims process.
-The only thing that PLM/ILM or any insurance carrier can do to influence these costs is to help you avoid or minimize the loss and when one occurs, settle it in a timely, efficient and effective manner.
-Hence, the position that I have stressed many times in this column: the cost of your risk management program is not the cost of your insurance policies, but rather the total of these direct and indirect costs.
-Insureds and brokers that simply compare prices in determining with whom to place their coverage are failing to consider the total cost of the program and are not doing themselves or YOU, their client, any favors.
+The only thing that PLM/ILM or any insurance carrier can do to influence these costs is to help their customers avoid or minimize the loss and when one occurs, settle it in a timely, efficient and effective manner.
+Hence, the position that I have stressed many times in this column: the cost of a risk management program is not the cost of the insurance policies, but rather the total of these direct and indirect costs.
+Simply comparing prices in determining with whom to place coverage is failing to consider the total cost of the program and is not doing anyone any favors.
 We continue to be excited about the future as the U.S. economy continues to move forward and our insureds continue to report improved financial results in their organizations.
 I welcome your thoughts, comments and suggestions as always.

-LUMBER MEMO

-PRESIDENT & CEO
+PRODUCER UPDATE

-JOHN K. SMITH JSMITH@PLMILM.COM
+PRESIDENT & JOHN K. SMITH

+CEO JSMITH@PLMILM.COM

-VP -MARKETING CHRIS CRUCITT CCRUCITT@PLMILM.COM
+VP - CHRIS CRUCITT

+MARKETING CCRUCITT@PLMILM.COM

-SR. MARKETING SPECIALIST
+SR. MARKETING SPECIALIST SUSAN CHO SCHO@PLMILM.COM

-SUSAN CHO

-SCHO@PLMILM.COM

 CORPORATE ADDRESS: ONE COMMERCE SQUARE 2005 MARKET STREET, SUITE 1200 PHILADELPHIA, PA 19103-7008

 MAIN: 800.752.1895 EMAIL: CUSTSERV@PLMILM.COM

 WWW.PLMILM.COM